 How to make a low-waste Christmas dinner?

 Well, food gathers the family at the table for a loving and warmful meal.
-However, we tend to overbuy food to present a table that satisfies the eyes and fills our belly until we rollover.
+However, we tend to overbuy food to present a table that satisfies the eyes and fills our bellies until we roll over.

 Unfortunately, it is estimated that over four million Christmas dinners are thrown away every year only in the UK.
 By following the tips below, you will be better prepared to prevent food waste and prepare a more conscious and eco-friendly meal.

 Also, mind the quantities.
-Someone in your family will always bring some extra drink, appetizers or dessert.
+Someone in your family will always bring some extra drinks, appetizers or dessert.